fabarea/messenger/README.rst

 Queue
 =====

-Alpha feature!

 Messenger has the feature to queue emails.
-This is mandatory as soon as making mass-mailing.
+This is required as soon as making mass-mailing.

-@todo scheduler is not yet implemented.

 ::